 How do I join a Community Group?

-For anyone interested in getting involved at Providence, the first step is to attend Starting Point.
+For anyone new that is interested in getting involved at Providence, the first step is to attend Starting Point.
 This is the entry point for getting connected at Providence.
 At Starting Point, Pastor Afshin will present the grand message of the Bible, point you to ways to get connected, and answer any questions you may have.

 Once you've learned more about Providence and decide to get plugged in, we invite you to join a group on our Groups page!